 “When the earplug is inserted into the ear according to standard fitting instructions, the basal edge of the third flange of the non-inserted end of the earplug is prone to press against some wearers’ ear canals and fold back to its original shape, thereby loosening the seal.”

-In addition to this, when the earplugs did come loose, it was not readily apparent to the wearer and, because they were unaware that the earplug had been impaired, they could not know to adjust them.
+In addition to this, when the earplugs did come loose, it was not readily apparent to the wearer and, because they were unaware that the ear plug had been impaired, they did not know how to adjust them.
 This resulted in hearing impairment and disorders.

 Who was affected?